pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 - Specify that this is an PKS deployment.

-- Access your DockerHub account in order to access the required Docker images.
+- Credentials for your DockerHub account in order to access the required Docker images.

-- Access your GCP SQL database you created in [Create an SQL database resource](#_Create_an_SQL).
+- Access your GCP SQL database.

-- Install the version of Pega Platform that you built into your Docker install image in [Build your Docker image from the pega-installer-ready](#_Build_your_Docker) into your SQL database.
+- Install the version of Pega Platform that you built into your Docker installation image.

-- Access the Pega Docker images you specify for your deployments.

 - Specify host names for your web and stream tiers.